-Santa Cruz METRO continued charging operating expenses to the supplemental FTA 5307 grants - Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) and American Rescue Plan Act (ARPA) - at 100% Federal share, with no local match requirements.
+Santa Cruz METRO continued charging operating expenses to the supplemental FTA 5307 grants - American Rescue Plan Act (ARPA) - at 100% Federal share, with no local match requirements.
 FTA funds were used to support eligible operating expenses and maintain transit services during the pandemic.
-Total FTA operating assistance accounted for approximately 30% of total revenue, or \$20.6 million, largely due to reimbursements of FTA-qualifying operating expenses related to the CRRSAA and ARPA.
+Total FTA operating assistance accounted for approximately 15% of total revenue, or \$10 million, largely due to reimbursements of FTA-qualifying operating expenses related to the CRRSAA and ARPA.
 Furthermore, the supplemental COVID-19 FTA funding would allow Santa Cruz METRO to continue reinvesting other fungible revenues into its operating budgets in years to come in order to sustain services to the greatest extent possible during the economic recovery, or until these funds are exhausted.

-Operating expenses decreased by 8.7% year-over-year, with personnel expenses, comprising 70% of total operating expenses, decreasing by 16.7%.
-The decrease was primarily due to year-end Other Postemployment Benefits adjusting entries for GASB 68 and 75.
-As service hours increased and challenges of recruiting and retaining Bus Operators and other essential positions continued, overtime costs nearly tripled during the year.
-Paid absences decreased by 6% year-over-year, but remained relatively high, compared to pre-pandemic years, primarily due to the California Supplemental Sick Leave (SPSL), which provided public employees with paid time for qualifying reasons related to COVID-19.
+Operating expenses increased by 7% year-over-year, with personnel expenses, comprising 69% of total operating expenses, increasing by 4%.
+The decrease was primarily due to year-end Other Postemployment Benefits adjusting entries for GASB Statements No. 68 and No. 75.
+As service hours increased and challenges of recruiting and retaining Bus Operators and other essential positions continued, overtime costs continued to increase in FY23, following the trend for the last two years.
+Paid absences increased less than 1% year-over-year and remained relatively high, compared to prepandemic years.

-Non-personnel operating expenses: materials and supplies and other expenses, increased by 33.9% and 23.1% year-over-year, respectively and in direct correlation with service levels.
-Additionally, high inflation and supply chain issues heavily contributed to the year-over-year increases in the costs of fuels and lubricants, tires and vehicle parts to name a few.
+Non-personnel operating expenses, materials and supplies and other expenses, increased by 12% year-over-year, in correlation with service levels.
+Additionally, high inflation and supply chain issues heavily contributed to the year-over-year increases in the costs of fuels and lubricants, tires, and vehicle parts to name a few.